What are the registration requirements?

 - Date and nature of conviction

-- Whether or not the registrant has completed treatment
+- Whether or not the registrant is treatment compliant

 - Whether or not there is an outstanding warrant for the offender’s arrest